ekkis/poc-namada-tx/docs/Setup.md

 docker compose up -d   # restart services
 ```

-However, don't forget to also update your CLI binaries and the SDK!
+However, don't forget to also update your CLI binaries and the SDK.
+Also, restarting the chain generates a new chain id, so make sure you join the new chain with the CLI and that your apps know the new _chain_id_